aaugustin/mtefd/multiple-template-engines.rst

 ----------------

 Developers must be able to select the most appropriate engine for each page e.g. use Jinja2 only for a few performance-intensive pages.
-This provides a better migration story for converting a website from one engine to another too.
-That's why Django has to support several template engines in the same project.
+Also this provides a better migration story for converting a website from one engine to another.
+That's why Django must support several template engines within the same project.

 If several template engines are configured, when tasked with rendering a given template, Django must choose one.
-There are at least four ways to do this.
+There are at least four ways to do this:

 1. Explicitly selecting an engine, for example: